Production Costs¶

 For multi-cropping systems (multiple crops per year on the same land):

-# Average per-year cost across crops in the cycle
+# Sum per-(crop, country) costs across all crops in the combination

 - Interpretation: